Techtonica/curriculum/github-collaboration/github-collaboration.md

 1. Contribute to the project
     - Enter ```cd curriculum``` to navigate into your newly cloned repo.
     - Enter ```code .``` .
 Your VS Code editor should open to show the curriculum repo.
-    - Open practice/students.md.
+    - Open practice/apprentices.md.
 Add your name on it own line in the file.
 Press *command+s* to save.
 1. Commit and push your changes.
     - On your command line, enter ```git status```.
-Copy the text practice/students.md using your keyboard shortcut *command+c*.
+Copy the text practice/apprentices.mdusing your keyboard shortcut *command+c*.
     - Enter ```git diff practice/apprentices.md``` by pasting the file name using *command+v* again.
 This is a good habit to get into if you are trying to submit work in a shared project.
     - Try doing git diff again, but instead enter just ```git diff practice``` and press enter.
 You should get the same thing.
 If there were 2 files with changes in the practice folder, ```git diff practice``` would show the diffs of both files.
     - Enter ```git add practice/apprentices.md``` or ```git add practice```.
 The second command works in this case because there's only one file in practice/ to worry about anyway.